-- ✓ Where is the bomb?

-- ✓ Why has the bomb been planted?

-- ✓ Who is the caller?

-- ✓ Can the gender of the caller be identified?
+- ✓ Where is the bomb?✓ Why has the bomb b - Why has the bomb been planted? - $\checkmark \quad \text{Who is the caller?}$ - Can the gender of the caller be identified?

 The Philadelphia Police Department will determine if a building requires evacuation.